|

 competition."

 The benefits of T'ai Chi are documented in excerpts from an article by Carol Krucoff, published in the Washington Post on April 14, 1998.
-"But tai chi's graceful movements are so slow and deliberate that researchers from

 Johns Hopkins University in Baltimore assumed it wouldn't have much impact on blood